 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operating decisions.
-Related parties comprise the Trustee, Investment Manager, Sub-Investment Manager (up to 31 March 2020) & Market Maker, Unitholders and Directors of the above entities.
+Related parties comprise the Trustee, Investment Manager and Directors of the above entities.